How do I apply for a grant?

 It’s very important that you tell us how the technology you’re applying for will improve your child’s life.
 The more detail you can give us, the more information we’ll have when it comes to deciding your application.

 The funding is available for children and young people up to (and including) the age of 18.

 Your application needs to be supported by a VI professional, including:

-- local authority service providers, including QTVI teachers who work directly with you or your child
+- Local authority service providers, including QTVI teachers who work directly with your child

 How long will it take to find out if I’m successful?